Updated August 2023

 Important issues to consider

-Here are some other issues to be aware of, however, when renting long-term:
+Here are some other issues to be aware of when renting to long-term tenants:

 - Greater risks for homeowners.
 If any problems arise between you and your longer-term guest, there’s more at stake for both of you, financially and logistically.